frozencemetery/krb5/doc/admin/conf_files/krb5_conf.rst

     clients from taking advantage of new stronger enctypes when the libraries are upgraded.

+**disable_fips_compliance**
+    Disable all FIPS checks in OpenSSL for krb5.
+Setting this option will render your system noncompliant unless an encrypted tunnel (such as https transport via kdcproxy, or other TLS channel) is used for all system Kerberos traffic, or the permitted encryption type lists (see **default_tgs_enctypes**,
+    **default_tkt_enctypes**, and in :ref:`kdc.conf(5)`
+    **supported_enctypes**) are changed to disallow forbidden
+    algorithms.

+    As of this writing, the FIPS permitted encryption types in krb5 are all of ``aes des3``.
+FIPS currently designates 3DES and SHA1 as "legacy"; accordingly, the only non-legacy permitted enctypes are ``aes256-sha2 aes128-sha2``.
+Due to the administrator burden of maintaining compliance otherwise, it is strongly recommended to not enable this option.

+    This option is not present upstream because upstream does not support FIPS.

 **dns_canonicalize_hostname**
     Indicate whether name lookups will be used to canonicalize hostnames for use in service principal names.
 Setting this flag